 Ransomware is a rapidly growing threat that can affect any business, in any industry, of any size.
 It doesn’t require complicated coding, and as far as viruses go, creating ransomware is as accessible as deciding to start a pick pocket scheme.
 Unfortunately, for businesses, it also means that it is a relentless battle to defend against, and it requires constant supervision.

 Most ransomware creators do not understand their victims or the size of the companies they are about to infect.
-Generally, the targets are random.
-Ransomware creators often attain hacked e-mail distribution lists, and send an advertisement for free-something, or save-something, or see-someone-famous so that the reader will impulsively click a link to a website that will automatically install and distribute the virus.
+Generally, ransomware targets are random.
+Their creators often attain hacked e-mail distribution lists, and send a well-crafted advertisement that will entice a reader to want to click a link.
+This link takes the user to a website that will unknowingly and automatically install and distribute the virus.
 The malicious links can easily spread via social media as well.
-When one person clicks a bad link, viruses can be programmed to immediately gain access to all of the victim’s social media contacts.
+When one person clicks a bad link, viruses can be programmed to immediately gain access to the victim’s social media contacts or e-mail contacts.
 This intrusion can send direct messages, as a personal endorsement to all contacts asking them to click that same viral link (perpetuating the life of the virus as long as at least one person is willing to click).